 You will also need to gather specific documents to submit with the filing fee and Form I-90.
 If you downloaded the form from USCIS, be sure to download the instructions as well.
 The instructions will detail the documents that should accompany your permanent resident card renewal.
 If you use CitizenPath, our simplified filing instructions will provide a simple list of documents for you to include.
 Regardless of which method you use, you will need to send in a USCIS filing fee for the permanent resident card renewal.

 Tip: Mail your I-90 application via certified mail and save your receipt.

 Within approximately 2-3 weeks USCIS will mail you Form I-797C, Notice of Action.
 Save this important document.
 It’s a receipt letter and proof that you successfully filed your permanent resident card renewal application.

 The receipt letter will also include a receipt number that you can use to track the progress of your case.
-Read What Happens After Filing Form I-90 to learn more about each step until your get your new permanent resident card.
+For a closer look at what happens after filing the application, see the I-90 processing time that details each step until you get your new permanent resident card.

 Tip: If you file G-1145 at the same time as Form I-90, USCIS will give you status updates via email or text.
 When you prepare your I-90 through CitizenPath, we will also provide the G-1145 for free.

 Approximately 3-5 weeks after filing the permanent resident card renewal, USCIS will automatically schedule you for a biometrics appointment.
 The biometrics appointment consists of fingerprinting and taking your photo for your permanent resident card.